 In annual celebration of Veteran’s Day and to recognize the valor, courage, and sacrifice of those who served or are currently serving, The Honor Tree is always on display at different locations on campus.
 After Veteran’s Day, The Honor Tree is moved back to its usual and customary location in the Veteran’s Resource Center.

-In addition, The Gratitude Journal was also made available to the campus community to write a message of thanks to those who have served or are currently serving.
+The Gratitude Journal is also made available to the campus community to write a message of thanks to those who have served or are currently serving.

 The Office of Veteran Services will continue to fulfill emailed requests for stars from students/student veterans/veteran dependents/staff/faculty/alumni/family /friends/community, who are not located on the main campus.
 Please email Margie.Pavlichko@centenaryuniversity.edu with the particulars.

 Purple Ribbon – Student/staff/faculty or a community member who

 Blue Ribbon – In honor of a family member or friend who

 Yellow Ribbon – Support and thanks to all service members

 White Ribbon – In memory of a family member or friend who gave